List of unrelegated association football clubs: Historical considerations

 In Greece and Turkey, competitive football was organised in even smaller leagues.
 In both countries, city-leagues were the highest level for quite some time.
-In 1959, a unified Hellenic championship was founded, and Olympiacos, Panathinaikos and PAOK have played in every season of it.
-However, these teams were already high-flyers in the preceding city-leagues.
-The same applies to Beşiktaş, Fenerbahçe and Galatasaray in Turkey.
+In 1959, a unified Hellenic league was founded, and Olympiacos, Panathinaikos and PAOK have played in every season of it.
+However, there was a Panhellenic Championship from 1927 to 1959, a top-tier that connected the city-leagues, and titles won in that are considered valid and equal to the modern league by the Hellenic Football Federation.
+Beşiktaş, Fenerbahçe and Galatasaray were also in city-leagues before the unified Turkish league was founded in 1959, but there was no clear and undisputed top-flight like the Panhellenic Championship in Greece, and the Turkish Football Federation does not recognise pre-1956 titles, while the recognised Federation Cup from 1956 to 1958 was a knockout competition.

 In Russia, football too was first played at city-level.
 The St. Petersburg Football League was established in 1901, and its Moscovite counterpart followed in 1909.
 Many years later, in 1936, the Soviet Top League was formed.
 This competition ceased to exist when the Soviet Union fell, and new leagues were formed in the fifteen successor states.
 As a result, many teams entered a top division for the first time in their history.
 In Estonia, for example, the new Meistriliiga was composed of clubs that never participated in the top flight before.
-As these are relatively new competitions, many clubs can claim to have never been relegated from the top-level.
-But only Dynamo Kyiv and Dinamo Tbilisi have always played at the highest possible level.
+As these are relatively new competitions, many clubs can claim to have never been relegated from the top-level, but only Dynamo Kyiv and Dinamo Tbilisi have always played at the highest possible level.
 On the other hand, Dynamo Moscow played in every season of the Soviet Top League but was relegated from the Russian Premier League in the 2015–16 season.

 Besides the Soviet, also the Czechoslovak and Yugoslav football leagues split into multiple competitions in the early 1990s.
 A total of eight teams have not been relegated from the national championships of the Czech Republic and Slovakia, but no team managed to achieve this in Czechoslovak times.
 In Bosnia and Herzegovina, football became divided alongside ethnic lines and competition was held in three different leagues, before the establishment of a national division in 2000.
-In Kosovo, a national league also exists, although not it was not recognised by UEFA or FIFA until 2016.
+In Kosovo, a national league also exists, although it was not recognised by UEFA or FIFA until 2016.
 In all, three clubs – Red Star Belgrade, Partizan Belgrade and Dinamo Zagreb – have played at the highest level since the creation of socialist Yugoslavia, whilst Hajduk Split have never been relegated since they first played in the championship of the now long gone Kingdom of Serbs, Croats and Slovenes.
-However, many more teams have never been relegated from their current national championships.